Rooster (song): Release and reception

-"Rooster" was released as a single on February 22, 1993.
-It debuted at No. 29 on Billboard Mainstream Rock Tracks chart on March 13, 1993, peaked at No. 7 on April 24, 1993 and spent a total of 20 weeks on the chart.
+Columbia Records serviced "Rooster" to US radio on February 22, 1993, making it the album's fourth single.
+It debuted at number 29 on Billboard Mainstream Rock Tracks chart on the week ending March 13, 1993, peaked at number seven on the week ending April 24, 1993 and spent a total of 20 weeks on the chart.
+"Rooster" was released as a commercial single in Australia on May 23, 1993.

 Ned Raggett of AllMusic said that the song "[keeps] both the volume and the tenderness in play while tackling a slightly unexpected subject" and that it "alternates between almost dreamy verses, and surging, blasting choruses."

 VH1 ranked the song at No. 91 on its "America's Hard 100" list in 2013.

 Metal Hammer ranked "Rooster" at No. 12 on its list of "The 100 best metal songs of the 90s" in 2018, and at No. 2 on its list of "The Top 10 Best Alice in Chains Songs" in 2020.

 American Songwriter ranked the song at No. 1 on its list of "The Top 10 Alice in Chains Songs" in 2022.

 "Rooster" was one of the 150 songs banned by Texas-based radio chain Clear Channel Communications on its memo suggesting that certain songs were "inappropriate" for airplay on its 1,170 radio stations in the aftermath of the September 11, 2001 attacks.
 Along with "Rooster", other Alice in Chains songs such as "Down in a Hole", "Them Bones" and "Sea of Sorrow" were also included in the memo.

 Music video

 The music video for "Rooster" was released in February 1993, and was directed by Mark Pellington.
 The music video featured real Vietnam War documentary/news footage as well as some very realistic, graphically re-enacted combat scenes.
 Jerry Cantrell's father was a consultant on the video, as it explores Cantrell Jr.'s interpretation of his father's war experience.

-The "Rooster" character (played by James Elliott), was based on Alice in Chains' guitarist/vocalist, Jerry Cantrell's father (Jerry Cantrell Sr.), whose lifelong nickname was "Rooster."
+The "Rooster" character (played by actor James Elliott), was based on Alice in Chains' guitarist/vocalist, Jerry Cantrell's father (Jerry Cantrell Sr.), whose lifelong nickname was "Rooster."
 Cantrell Sr. served two combat tours in Vietnam, and also appears in the music video talking about his war experiences.
 Cantrell Sr.'s scenes were filmed on what was then Cantrell's great uncle's property and is now the site of Jerry Cantrell's family ranch in Atoka, Oklahoma.
 Cantrell Sr.'s scenes, filmed in stark black & white, show him hunting in the woods as an older man, while having "flashback" memories of his youthful Vietnam combat experiences (which are shot in full color).
 The uncut (more graphic) version of the video is available on the home video release Music Bank: The Videos.
 "Rooster" was the last music video to feature original bass player Mike Starr, who is pictured on the cover of the single.
 The cover shows a completely blacked-out profile of Starr, with two helicopters flying in the background.